Executive Summary

 - Explainability: Every investigation produces step-by-step reasoning that analysts can review, edit, and override.

-- Gradual adoption: Built-in SOAR allows organizations to run static and autonomous models simultaneously, transitioning on their own timeline.
+- Gradual adoption: The built-in SOAR engine lets organizations run static and autonomous models simultaneously, transitioning on their own timeline.

 Questions for Your Evaluation

-- Is the AI model purpose-built for cybersecurity, or is it a general-purpose LLM with a security wrapper?
+- Is the AI reasoning bounded by a domain-specific architecture, or is it a general-purpose LLM with a security prompt?

 - Can the platform investigate alerts across your entire security stack, or only within specific tool categories?